starvagrant/toh/toh.markdown/the_collapse_of_the_tower_of_words.md

 Creed looked for other points of agreement, but his mind kept leaning towards the contradictions.
 The Tower of Words was a gift constructed, and the Towel of Babel was a gift rescinded.
 The tower of Babel spoke of a humanity to great, The Tower of Words revealed a human weakness, hidden among the confounded languages.
 The weight and struggle of the many languages could be overcome.
 But the weight of judgment, self-righteousness, and cultural fanaticism--that no human construction could bear.
 No Lord was needed to bring down a tower of universal human language--that we could do on our own, and that message seemed lost in the Biblical version.

 But there were other versions of this story; he had been presented with two back in his office.
 The construction and fall of a great towering monolith.
-That story of Atlantis, the floating tower of Atlantis, and it's greed for the stars, for something not of this earth, something transcendant, something not to be reached on a foundation of water.
+That story of Atlantis, the floating tower of Atlantis, and it's greed for the stars, for something not of this earth, something transcendent, something not to be reached on a foundation of water.
 Greed too, had been present in the Egyptian story, in the form of lust.
 A harem without measure--in the afterlife.
-Another transendence, sexual ecstasy, not to be approached in this life--despite this transcendence being an earthly delight.
-And what was left was not the pharoah's line, but inanimate objects of such size as to outlast the human race, or at least it's empires.
+Another transcendence, sexual ecstasy, not to be approached in this life--despite this transcendence being an earthly delight.
+And what was left was not the Pharaoh's line, but inanimate objects of such size as to outlast the human race, or at least it's empires.

 In every story existed a culture whose structures exceeded their reach.
 Sometimes a divinity intervened, in others a truth intervened and the structures fell to their own contradictions.
 Still, they all maintained this tragedy, this fall from greatness.
 But even though that character remained in the only surviving version of the tale, Creed the burning of his own text of one great personal loss.

 A highly developed language was amongst the things that was uniquely human.
 The other apes had precursors, could grasp it in chunks.
-But that ability to stitch together memories into stories, stories into histories, phemenona into ideas, ideas into experiments, love in letters, pain into poetry, judgments into laws, persons into tribes, and yes, iron into swords, held great power that needed a story.
+But that ability to stitch together memories into stories, stories into histories, phenomenon into ideas, ideas into experiments, love in letters, pain into poetry, judgments into laws, persons into tribes, and yes, iron into swords, held great power that needed a story.
 A narrative like the tower of words.
 Not a mere explanation of the many languages as God's whim towards an ancient people.

 But, in the end, the tower of Babel was the one that lived, and not merely in the text of the Bible.
 The Bible had been full of stories, his early education had made this well known.
 But it was a large work, and many of its stories were lost to mainstream American thought.
 People remembered things like David and Goliath, or Noah's Ark, whilst a hundred forgotten stories lay hidden to those not actively reading the Bible.
 The Tower of Babel had captured people's imaginations, just as those Biblical stories had, just as the story of Atlantis had.
 There were variations, artworks, apocryphal literature surrounding the tale, perhaps enough that if he compiled it all, it might contain the power of his own story several times over.